 Is there something else I can do other than essential oils for eczema?

 Do not rush out and buy all these essential oils for eczema.
-Buy one and diffuse it or as a balm or cream.
+Buy one and diffuse it or use it as a balm or cream.

 These essential oils on their own will not cure or heal your eczema.